kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

             },
         })

-        // return updated version of application
-        return *updatedOperation, 0, nil
+        // Return the updated version of the Application return *updatedOperation, 0, nil
     }
     ```